 HCM doesn’t just refer to the internal processes and systems that help define the employee experience, but also the software that helps to support those plans and objectives.
 Integrated human capital management technology, like ePay, helps to streamline processes.

 If an employee is brought in through an applicant tracking software system, HCM technology can help onboard them faster and bring them up to speed.
-This means that departments aren’t waiting around forever for new hire paperwork, but actually able to get a new team member who they can train and can being contributing.
+This means that departments aren’t waiting around forever for new hire paperwork, but actually able to get a new team member who they can train and can be contributing.
 This tends to make everyone (particularly in understaffed spaces) happier and more satisfied with their company.
 It also makes the new hire happier by moving them through the process more efficiently.
 A human capital management system that simplifies the processes for everyone in an organization is more likely to help create satisfied people at that organization.

 As an employer, one of your main responsibilities is to your employees.
 An organized, intentional, human-centric HRM system helps to give employees support and purpose and gives HR teams a better sense of what’s working in their attempts to create more satisfied employees for a more successful business.